-, and promptly throws it away.
+Some startling, extraordinary event occurs, and a bewildered spectator (archetypally, a lone tramp with a bottle) decides that some consumable they're working on is causing hallucinations, and, after taking a long look at it, promptly puts the drink down, throws it away or pours it out on the ground.
 They might also take a vow of sobriety out loud (often with one hand raised), or write down a pledge to stop drinking or drugging.

 - Seeing something startling in a particular truck, Fall Swanhilde in Wet Moon sniffs at a carton of possibly-expired orange juice.

-- An issue of Cerebus The Aardvark puts a twist on this.
+- An issue of Cerebus the Aardvark puts a twist on this.
 When a gardener spots what appears to be Lord Julius in a dress (It Makes Sense in Context), he pulls out his flask, takes one last swig, then throws the rest away.

 - In one storyline in The Mighty Thor, a drunk stumbles into an alley and runs into the irate goats pulling Thor's chariot, who've been stranded in the alley while Thor is... temporarily discommoded.
 He promptly declares he's going on the wagon.
-Later on, he goes back on it and winds up in the same alley, where he's confronted with the goats, the chariot, and a 6'6 frog in full Thor regalia.
+Later on, he goes back on it and winds up in the same alley, where he's confronted with the goats, the chariot, and a 6'6'' frog in full Thor regalia.
 As he flees, he swears that this time he really really is never going to touch the stuff again.

-- In Don Rosa's Of Ducks, Dimes, and Destinies, a man sees a time-traveling Magica de Spell magically alter her clothes, and in the next panel his arm can be seen in the background, pouring out the beer her was drinking.
+- In Don Rosa's Of Ducks, Dimes, and Destinies, a man sees a time-traveling Magica de Spell magically alter her clothes, and in the next panel his arm can be seen in the background, pouring out the beer he was drinking.

-- In Prisoner of Buddha, Spirou decides to shut Fantasio's rambling by using the Gamma-Ray Energy Device on him, promptly making Fantasio fly out of a hotel window outside before being pulled in.
-In the process of floating in midair, Fantasio has a short conversation on a man drinking whiskey on the floor below him, through the window.
-Cut to the next panel of the man pouring the whiskey to the sink, saying "No more 'Morning Whiskeys' for me."
+- In Spirou & Fantasio issue "Prisoner of Buddha", Spirou decides to shut Fantasio's rambling up by using the Gamma-Ray Energy Device on him, promptly making Fantasio fly out of a hotel window outside before being pulled in.
+In the process of floating in midair, Fantasio has a short conversation with a man drinking whiskey on the floor below him, through the window.
+Cut to the next panel of the terrified, green-faced man pouring the whiskey to the sink, saying "No more 'Morning Whiskeys' for me.
+No more."